Authors of section

 Implant retention or removal: IM nails

-If a fracture site infection develops after intramedullary nailing, it is likely that the infection has spread along the medullary cavity.
-The infection may be early, or late, before or after union.
+If a fracture site infection develops after intramedullary (IM) nailing, it is likely that the infection has spread along the medullary cavity.
+The infection may be early or late, before or after union.
 Adequate debridement requires removal of the nail and reaming of the medullary canal.

 infection

-During initial clearance, a distal opening is created at the lower end of the nail track, in order to allow debris from reaming to escape, and to drain the “sump”.
-The canal is then reamed to a diameter 1.5 mm larger than the removed nail, and is thoroughly and copiously washed out with Ringer-lactate solution.
+During initial clearance, a distal opening can be created at the lower end of the nail track, to allow debris from reaming to escape, and to drain the intramedullary canal.
+The canal is then reamed to a diameter 1.5 mm larger than the removed nail and is thoroughly and copiously washed out.
+A reamer-irrigator-aspirator device is ideal in managing intramedullary infections.

 infection